 You can enlarge the flip-book to full screen for easier viewing - see the icon menu under the flip-book.

-Once we have ensured everyone's details are correct, plus added in some more information about our category winners, we'll publish the final book and you can also purchase a paper version.
-We suggest the International Portrait Photographer of the Year 2021 will become a collector's piece as the competition continues to grow.
+Once we have ensured everyone's details are correct, plus added in some more information about our winners, we'll publish the final book and you can also purchase a paper version.
+We suggest the International Portrait Photographer of the Year 2022 will become a collector's piece as the competition continues to grow.

 So, not in the Top 101 this year?
 How did you go personally in the awards?
 Very shortly, our online judging system will send you an email with a summary of your results and scores.
 You will also be able to log onto your account at any time and view your scores there - just login like you did to enter the competition and you will find your results with your entries.